PheonixOP/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Functions and nested loops
+### Functions and nested loops

-Requirements
+## Requirements
-C programming language
+# C programming language
-Ubuntu 14.04 LTS
+# Ubuntu 14.04 LTS
-gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic Synopsis
+# gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

-This project introduces functions and nested loops in C programming.
-Each .c file contains a different function while the file contains all the function prototypes.
+# This project introduces functions and nested loops in C programming.
+Each .c file contains a different function while the <main.h> file contains all the function prototypes.

 Description of what each file does
 - prints "_putchar"